La Veneno: Television

+Music

 Prison term

 In April 2003, Cristina was implicated in a case of arson and insurance fraud, and she was reported to the police by her then-boyfriend Andrea Petruzzelli.
 She was accused of intentionally setting fire to her flat in order to claim the insurance money.
-She was found guilty, and sentenced to three years in prison at the Centro Penitenciario Madrid VI in Aranjuez.
+Found guilty, she was sentenced to three years in prison at the Centro Penitenciario Madrid VI in Aranjuez.
 She was sent to an all-male prison as she hadn't changed her name to Cristina nor her gender in her identity papers.
-She claimed that her parents didn't even know that she had entered prison until she rang them after being sent to the Gregorio Marañón Hospital due to health issues in 2004.
+She claimed that her parents didn't even know that she had entered prison until she called them after being sent to the Gregorio Marañón Hospital due to health issues in 2004.

+In 2014, she reportedly served eight additional months in prison after being mistaken by police for another suspect.
+Her second term was served in a female prison.

 Media coverage

-Upon leaving prison, in 2006, she moved to Valencia with friend Paca la Piraña.
-That same year Cristina told the media that she had been raped and abused by the prison guards.
-This was disputed by the Spanish prison authorities.
-She openly spoke about her weight gain in prison as she reached 120 kg during her time in prison, and she was invited onto several television programmes, marking an apparent recovery of her career.
-In October 2010, the sensationalist Spanish TV show ¿Dónde estás corazón? challenged La Veneno to lose all the weight she had put on.
+Upon leaving prison in 2006, she moved to Valencia with friend Paca la Piraña.
+The same year, Cristina told the media that she had been raped and abused by the prison guards.
+This allegation was disputed by the Spanish prison authorities.
+She openly spoke about her weight gain in prison as she reached 120 kg during her time in prison, and she was invited on several television programmes, marking an apparent recovery of her career.
+In October 2010, the sensationalist Spanish TV show ¿Dónde estás corazón? challenged La Veneno to lose all the weight she had gained.
 By March 2011, La Veneno had lost 35 kg.
-It was subsequently revealed that she had been suffering from bulimia and severe depression, as well as suffering deep anxiety.
+It was revealed that she had been suffering from bulimia, severe depression, and deep anxiety.